Learning to Retrieve Videos by Asking Questions: Related Work

 \subsection{Interactive Modeling Techniques}

 Ishan \textit{et al.} \cite{misra2018learning} proposed an interactive learning framework for visual question answering.
 In this framework, the agent actively interacts with the oracle to get the information needed to answer visual questions.
 Several approaches utilized interactive mechanisms to perform image retrieval \cite{cai2021ask, wu2004willhunter, kovashka2012whittlesearch, murrugarra2021image, maeoki2020interactive}.
-Instead, we propose an interactive dialog-based framework for video retrieval.
+Additionally, multiple interactive video retrieval methods were proposed for the video browser showdown (VBS) benchmark~\cite{6945294}.
+These prior methods used interactive interfaces to obtain additional information related to the original search query from the user.
+This includes information such as attribute-like sketches~\cite{heller2022multi}, temporal context~\cite{lokovc2022video, ma2022reinforcement}, color~\cite{tran2022v}, spatial position~\cite{10.1007/978-3-030-98355-0_54}, and cues from the Kinect sensors~\cite{10.1145/2393347.2396432}.
+In comparison, we note that our proposed dialogue-based video retrieval framework is complementary to these prior approaches.
+In particular, we believe that combining dialog with the above listed cues (e.g., sketches, position, color, etc.) should boost the subsequent video retrieval accuracy.